-6.4 Student access to attendance data
+6.5 Student access to attendance data

-6.4.1 All students will be able to view their own attendance data captured via the attendance monitoring system.
+6.5.1 All students will be able to view their own attendance data captured via the attendance monitoring system.

-6.5 Fraudulent attendance
+6.6 Fraudulent attendance

-6.5.1 The use of a student ID card is personal to the individual to whom it is issued, and students must not allow their card to be used by any other individual.
-If students are found to be fraudulently using the system; for example, by tapping in on others' behalf or allowing others to tap in on their behalf, or by tapping in and then leaving the teaching session, they may be subject to the procedures in Student Disciplinary Policy.
+6.6.1 The use of a student ID card is personal to the individual to whom it is issued, and students must not allow their card to be used by any other individual.
+Fraudulent use of the system includes (but is not limited to) tapping in on others' behalf; allowing others to tap in on their behalf; or tapping in and then leaving the teaching session.
+Where fraudulent use is identified the student will receive written notification, if fraudulent use is detected more than twice, or if the nature of the fraudulence is particularly severe, the student will be subject to the procedures in Student Disciplinary Policy.

-6.6 ID card failures
+6.7 ID card failures

-6.6.1 If a student is not able to register their attendance by tapping into a session, they should notify the in-class tutor who will record the student's attendance manually in the attendance monitoring system.
-Students should visit the Student Hub where they will be able to test that their ID card is not faulty.
+6.7.1 If a student is not able to register their attendance by tapping into a session, they should notify the in-class tutor who will record the student's attendance manually in the attendance monitoring system.
+Students should visit ASK where they will be able to test that their ID card is not faulty.